 I was the kid growing up selling dried wild flower bouquets to the neighbors from my wagon.
 I've always been most content working on creative projects.
 Sewing, drawing, painting, coloring, building things...One of my favorite games was "business"; I had a wooden box filled with fax cover sheets and blank receipt books.

 While in college I had my first run with clothing design.
 Working in the costume shop at the Skidmore Theatre, my creativity was put to the test creating costumes from thin air based on an idea from the director.
 I then produced two collections for student fashion shows.

 I have been transient the last *ahem* nearly a decade; each space I have lived in I have always made room for a studio.
-My current studio is a dark walk out basement filled with yellow lights and borrowed furniture.
-My living and creative space are woven into and on top of one another.
-It works.
+My current studio is a tiny, closet-less bedroom in my rented house with borrowed furniture.
+My living and creative space are often woven into and on top of one another.
+I have a hard time keeping projects in the project room...they sneak into the kitchen, the living room...it works.
 I thrive in organized chaos.

 My favorite materials are discarded clothing found in secondhand shops.
 Textiles inherited from retired friends and family.
 Found objects from flea markets and the beach.
 My absolute favorite thing is to determine the limitations of a discarded item, discover its potential and work it into a functional piece of wearable art.

 YazBerry is in essence, a grand recycling experiment; manifested in the form of wearable art.
 I am a first generation "Reduce, Reuse, Recycle" student and have found it is one of my guiding mantras in all that I do in life.
 Always finding ways to reduce my impact on the ecosystem and preserve the beauty around us for those to come after.